evhub/coconut/HELP.md

 12 |> next_mul_of $(5) |> print
 ```
-_Note: only use this decorator if your function is written in a tail-recursive style, where it directly returns any calls to itself.
+_Note: Only use this decorator if your function is written in a tail-recursive style, where it directly returns any calls to itself.
 If `recursive` is used on a function that is not written in a tail-recursive style, you will get strange errors._

 ## III.
 Iterators